A note on Codazzi tensors: Three--Dimensional Gradient Ricci Solitons

 The analyticity of the metric implies that either at every point of the open subset $U$ all of the three eigenvalues of the Ricci tensor coincide, or there is another, possibly smaller, open subset $W$ of $M^3$ such that the Ricci tensor has everywhere in $W$ exactly two distinct eigenvalues.

-In the first case $(U,g)$ is locally isometric to an Einstein manifold with positive curvature, then, by analyticity, $(M^{3},g)$ must be isometric to the sphere $\SS^3$.
+The first case cannot occur, since$(U,g)$ would be locally isometric to an Einstein manifold with positive curvature, then, by analyticity, $(M^{3},g)$ must be isometric to the sphere $\SS^3$, and this would contradict the fact that every compact steady Ricci soliton is Ricci flat.
 Thus, we assume from now on that there exists an open subset $W$ where the Ricci tensor has exactly two distinct eigenvalues.
 This implies that on $W$ the Codazzi tensor $\TTT=(\Ric-\RRR g/2)e^{-f}$ has two distinct eigenvalues $\sigma$, with multiplicity $2$, and $\rho$, with multiplicity $1$.

 As Remark~\ref{remanal} applies to this case, by Theorem~\ref{mainteo}, we have that two possible subcases: either around every point of $W$ the manifold is locally isometric to a warped product of a surface on an interval, or the eigenvalue $\sigma$ of the Codazzi tensor $\TTT$ is constant on $W$, hence on the whole $M^3$ by analyticity.
 On the other hand, since the curvature of $(M^{3},g)$ is strictly positive, $(M^{3},g)$ cannot admit equidistant totally geodesic submanifolds of dimension greater than one by the second Rauch comparison theorem (see~\cite{groklinmey}) and this latter subcase is excluded.